octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 };
 ```

-Any type and structure change in theLIGOsmart contract storage must be mirrored here, in the `initialStorage` variable.
+Any type and structure change in the LIGO smart contract storage must be mirrored in the `initialStorage` variable.
 This way, the evolution of the storage used can be versioned.

 #### Deployment

 The last step of the migration is the deployment definition.
-It's a function export, which defines how the contract(s)
-should be deployed.
+It's a function export, which defines how the contracts should be deployed.

 This function takes three arguments:

-* `deployer`: truffle object which deploys a contract
+* `deployer`: truffle object which deploys a contract.
-* `network`: the network used
+* `network`: the network used.
-* `account`: the account used
+* `account`: the account used.

 ##### Deployer

 The `deployer` object deploys the code on the specified *network*.
-The deployer takes the `initialStorage` object (
-and a few options) as input.
+The deployer takes the `initialStorage` object and a few options as input.

 A minimal viable migration could be: